Reign

 Every plugin that handled expiration rules inconsistently created support headaches.
 Reliable scheduling and expiration documentation prevented disputes.

-Partial redemption exposes weaknesses.
+Partial redemption exposes weaknesses

-Email reliability requires backup systems.s
+Email reliability requires backup systems

 Even WooCommerce Gift Card Plugins with built-in email triggers benefit from SMTP configuration.
 Several failures traced back to default WordPress email limitations, not plugin code.
+Use a transactional email service like Mailgun, SendGrid, or Amazon SES.

 Practical Guidance for Store Owners